Percolation on triangulations: a bijective path to Liouville quantum gravity: A bijection between Kreweras walks and percolated triangulations

 In particular, for any word $w=w_1\cdots w_n\in \mK$, the composition $\Phi(w)=\phi_{w_n}\circ\cdots\circ\phi_{w_1}(M_0,\sigma_0)$ is well-defined, in the sense that the mapping $\phi_c$ is only applied to pairs $(M,\sigma)\in\mT_p$ having both a left edge and a right edge. \end{remark}

 It will be convenient to introduce some explicit correspondences between the steps of $w\in\mK$ and the vertices, faces, and edges of $\Phi(w)$.
-These correspondences defined below naturally correspond to the step-by-step construction of $\Phi(w)$.
+These correspondences defined below naturally follow from the step-by-step construction of $\Phi(w)$.